TBrickey/surfs_up/README.md

 ![TBrickey](https://github.com/TBrickey/surfs_up/blob/main/Dec%20Temps.png)

 ## Summary
 June and December temperatures on average are within 4 degrees showing that temperatures are consistent throughout the year.
-Oahu would make a fantastic sight to setup a year-round Ice Cream shop.
+Oahu would make a fantastic sight to setup a year-round Surf & Ice Cream shop.
 This review should be repeated for all the months with the year.
 We could also include historical data from the last 5 years.
 It may also be a good idea to google any extreme weather events such as flooding & typhoons and talk to locals to get more insight into Oahu.